-A state lawmaker expressed outraged after learning of a report that minors already victims in a sexual abuse case in Wilkes County were allegedly subjected to additional sexual abuse in Yadkin County, after being placed in the home of a convicted child abuser by social workers.
+A state lawmaker expressed outraged after learning of a report that minors already victims of a sexual abuse case in Wilkes County were allegedly subjected to additional sexual abuse in Yadkin County, after being placed in the home of a convicted child abuser by social workers.

 “We are concerned.
 We recognize that there is problem going on and we have to address this.
-We have to look at where did the breakdown occur,” said Rep. Sarah Stevens (Surry, Wilkes).
+We have to look at where did the breakdown occur?” said Rep. Sarah Stevens (Surry, Wilkes).
 “I expect changes to policies at the highest level.”

 Details emerged showing the Wilkes County Department of Social Services officials removed four kids from the home of a father, Troy Wagoner, who had admitted to sexually molesting his two girls.
 Wagoner was sentenced last week in a Wilkes County courtroom.
 Wilkes County DSS placed the children into the home of Randy Galyean knowing Galyean’s wife, Tammy Galyean, had prior convictions for child abuse in Surry County.

 Both Randy and Tammy Galyean are in police custody and await trial on sex charges relating to the children.

 Two of the children contracted a sexually transmitted disease during their time in the foster home, according to a Yadkin County warrant for arrest for Tammy Galyean.

 Stevens is the General Assembly’s co-chair of the Committee on Onmibus Foster Care and Dependency.
 State Sen. Shirley Randleman (Surry, Stokes, Wilkes) is the co-chair for the Senate.
 The committee held a session on Wednesday morning in Raleigh examining a recent abuse case by DSS in Union County.

 “What were discovering and looking at is that each county runs its own DSS and establishes certain policies and the state only serves in a supervisory capacity,” said Stevens.